Microsoft Products & Apps Support

 Key Features

-• Directs users to the appropriate Team type
+• Directs users to the appropriate workspace type

 • Manages sensitive & restrictive data